Owensboro, KY Office

 Toll Free: 800-432-7963

-By now some of you have already received your PPP loan proceeds and some of you will receive them shortly.
-Your “8-week time clock” starts the day your loan proceeds are received.
+By now most of you have received your PPP loan proceeds.
+If you received your funds prior to June 5th, you now have the option of following either an 8 week timeline or a 24 week timeline.
+If you received your funds after June 5th, you are on a 24 week timeline.
+Your “time clock” starts the day your loan proceeds are received.
 It is very important to comply with the CARES ACT provisions that cover proper use and timing of funds to obtain loan forgiveness.

 Here is a tracking spreadsheet that will assist you with forecasting, tracking and summarizing your expenses paid from the PPP Loan funds.
 Make sure to utilize the Forecast tab and enter your expected qualified expenses over the 8-week period following the loan disbursement.
 This will help you plan and time expenses that need to be paid.